-- 4. Additionally, the sector delivers non-vocational courses which are often self-funded by learners and typically delivered as weekend or evening courses.
-Many learners enrol on English for Speakers of Other Languages (ESOL) modules, bridging courses i.e. courses which support transition/progression to a more substantive college course as part of the learner journey, or to an employment opportunity or on personal or family care courses.
+- 3. In addition to the above, the college sector also delivers a substantial volume of introductory and pre-access courses that do not lead to qualifications recognised by assessors.
+These are designed to give a grounding in a vocational subject or act as a route back in to vocational learning for people with no or very few qualifications.
+They also provide bespoke training for employers. - 4.
+Additionally, the sector delivers non-vocational courses which are often self-funded by learners and typically delivered as weekend or evening courses.
+Many learners enrol on English for Speakers of Other Languages (ESOL) modules, bridging courses - i.e. courses which support transition/progression to a more substantive college course as part of the learner journey, or to an employment opportunity - or on personal or family care courses.
 Such students often come from disadvantaged backgrounds and participation in these courses will have a social benefit. - 5.
 For more information on non-recognised qualifications and the cohorts of students benefitting from them, see Annex F. - 6.
 SFC funds colleges for the delivery of Further Education (FE) and Higher Education (HE) based on the volume of activity delivered in credits, with one credit equivalent to 40 hours of learning.
-One FTE then is equivalent to 15 credits or 600 hours of learning.
-Definitions of the different measurements used throughout the report can be found in the 'Key Definitions' box and 'Why we use Full-time Equivalents' box on page 4 of this document. - 7.
+One FTE then is equivalent to 15 credits or 600 hours of learning. - 7.
 Background tables containing data for all the charts, tables and annexes found in this release can be downloaded from the SFC website. - 8.
 This report explores the trends relating to selected student characteristics such as age and gender, whilst others, such as ethnicity and disability, have been omitted.
-These will be included in the Report on Widening Access 2021-22, which is due to be published in Spring 2023.
+These will be included in the Report on Widening Access 2023-24, which is due to be published later in 2025.
 Previous Widening Access Reports are available on the SFC website.
 Other college metrics are addressed in reports such as the College Performance Indicators and College Leaver Destinations (CLD).
 More information on SFC's statistics publication schedule can be found online. - 9.
-A publication detailing College Performance Indicators for 2021-22 is due to be published on the SFC website in spring 2022.
+A publication detailing College Performance Indicators for 2023-24 is due to be published on the SFC website in spring 2025.
 Student numbers presented in this report may differ from those contained in other publications as the reports are prepared for different purposes.
 For example, the College Performance Indicators publication excludes students who begin courses in January and finish in December of the same year as results will not be available for these students until the course ends.
 However, in this report, activity relating to these students is counted. - 10.
 The SFC Report on Widening Access presents further statistics on widening access in the college and university sectors whilst SFC Higher Education Student and Qualifiers covers HE activity delivered in Scotland by universities and colleges.